embeltech/C_CPP/GettingStarted.md

     - virtual keyword required when base class pointer(bptr) stores derived class object and delete bptr is invoked.
     - destruction should happen in reverse order -> destroy derived part then destroy base part
     - if virtual keyword is not used and bptr is destroyed then only base DTOR will be called and derived class part will not be destroyed.
-3. pure virtual fuction is used?
+3. Why pure virtual fuction is used?
     - one or more pure virtual functions makes class abstract whose object creation is not possible.
     - to force derived classes to provide its body else derived class becomes abstract.
     - pure virtual function can have body.
 It cannot have body inline but should be given outside of class using scope resolution.